Mentorship & Outreach

 Undergraduate Research Mentor

-(Fall 2021 – Present)
+(Fall 2021 – Spring 2024)

 Greater Boston Research Opportunities for Young Women (GROW) High School Student Research Mentor